dhmhgreCompilersII/MATHL/README.md

         The parser accepts one or multiple input files and after processing it can continue in interactive mode accepting more commands interactively

+# TODO
+1. Create a history of commands with save capability
+2. Create a history of results with seeking capability